darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/face_recognition.md

 ## Usage

-* require this file from your main luarc config file.
+* start this script from script manager.

 ## Additional Software Required